Li Feng (Cao Wei)

-Li Feng (died 254), courtesy name Anguo, was a Chinese politician of the state of Cao Wei during the Three Kingdoms period of China.
+Li Feng (200s - 27 March 254), courtesy name Anguo, was a Chinese politician of the state of Cao Wei during the Three Kingdoms period of China.
 He was a trusted official of the third Wei emperor Cao Fang, and did not follow the regent Sima Shi's wishes.

-In 254, in company with Xiahou Xuan and Zhang Ji (張緝), he plotted to kill Sima Shi.
+In 254, in company with Xiahou Xuan and Zhang Ji (張緝; son of Zhang Derong), he plotted to kill Sima Shi.
 However, Sima Shi sensed their scheme and summoned Li Feng to meet him in the palace, where he interrogated Li Feng and killed him.
 He was then accused of treason and his family members were executed as well.

 Family

 Li Feng's father, Li Yi (李義), previously served as Minister of the Guards (衛尉) in the Cao Wei state.

 Li Feng's first son, Li Tao (李韜), married Grand Princess of Qi (齊長公主), a daughter of the second Wei emperor Cao Rui.
 Li Feng's daughter, Li Wan (李婉), married Jia Chong but was sentenced to exile after her father's downfall.
+Li Wan's daughter Jia Bao later married Sima You, a son of Sima Zhao and Wang Yuanji.